Saputo Inc

 Performance

-The company does not disclose information on market bans in the reporting period, and none were detected in the media screening.
+The company does not disclose the number or locations of market bans for the reporting year, and none were detected during media screening.

 0.5/2